I was unsure about how to set up an online store when I first started.

 Step One: Choose Your eCommerce Platform

 There are many online eCommerce platforms out there that you can use to host/create or run your store through.
 Some of these are very expensive, and others seem to be free.

-Shopify is an all-in-one package, where you pay a monthly fee and receive web design, eCommerce, and product management tools.
-You simply choose a template, upload your products and start selling online.
+Shopify is an all-in-one package, where you pay a small monthly fee and receive web design, eCommerce, and product management tools as part of the plan.
+You simply choose a theme (template), upload your products, install some powerful free applications, and start selling online.

-WooCommerce is different, as its a plugin that must be installed on a WordPress website.
-It provides a number of tools, but you need advanced technical knowledge to configure your hosting, identify and source a WooCommerce friendly website theme and a number of configure a number of other elements.
+WooCommerce is different, it’s a plugin that must be installed on a WordPress website.
+So first off, you need to purchase a Domain and some Hosting.
+It provides a limited number of tools and you need advanced technical knowledge to configure your hosting, identify and source a WooCommerce friendly website theme, and a number of configuring a number of other elements.

-WooCommerce is a technically-free eCommerce platform for WordPress (but you need to pay for numerous elements on your WordPress which makes this actually quite expensive).
-It is a plugin that you will need to download and install on your cPanel and WordPress.
+WooCommerce is a free eCommerce plugin for WordPress (the plugin is free but you will need a domain, hosting, and an SSL).
+As it is a plugin, you will need to download and install it on your cPanel and WordPress.

 What this means for you, is if you go with WooCommerce, in order to create a store and get started; you will need to purchase:

 - Hosting (Around $10-30 per month)

 - SSL Certificate – Protects your own/customers data ($60 per year)